 Frequently Asked Questions

-Have questions about Versalume™ LLC or Corning® Fibrance® Light-Diffusing Fiber?
+Have questions about Versalume™ INC or Corning® Fibrance® Light-Diffusing Fiber?
 We've got answers.

 Versalume is a company headquartered in Silicon Valley, California, focused on developing smart, integrated products and solutions based on Corning Fibrance Light-Diffusing Fiber.